VedikaKamble22/devops-project/README.md

 - `dev` – Development integration
 - `feature/setup` – Initial setup and base files

+## ✏️ Update
+This line was added from the `feature/docs-update` branch.

 ## 📄 Documentation
 Detailed task logs are available in [`docs/tasks.md`](docs/tasks.md)